|

 the performance of each home tested and outlined a cost-effective

 approach to upgrade the home to Energy Star performance levels.
+Energy testing began in March 2002 and continued through this

 reporting period.
 Twenty homes produced by five of the largest